-The story of a film crew who disappear while shooting a remote documentary, the movie is still banned in many countries due to acts of animal cruelty that include the butchering of a turtle, and even by today’s standards it can be a difficult watch.
+The story of a film crew who disappear while shooting a remote documentary, Cannibal Holocaust is still banned in many countries due to acts of animal cruelty that include the butchering of a turtle, and even by today’s standards it can be a difficult watch.
 The various revelations of Deodato’s cast hardly helped matters.
 It is said that native extras were unpaid for their involvement in a series of dangerous scenes, while actor Robert Kerman described the director as ‘a sadist’, adding, “He was particularly sadistic to people that couldn’t answer back, people that were Colombian, [and] people that were Italian but could be sent home.”

 Sounds like a lovely fellow.